 At some point in history, the magical girl genre existed as the pinnacle of wholesomeness.
 Yet, Madoka Magica became a staple as the deconstruction of it.
 At this time, it is fair to say that only a few pieces of media have reached the same level of quality and fan devotion.
-However, does that means that all other works that explore similar topics with less depth are not worth reading at all?
+However, does that mean that all other works that explore similar topics with less depth are not worth reading at all?

 That is the question that came to me when I started to read Kentaro Sato’s Magical Girl Site.
 Am I wasting my time reading this alleged “Madoka rip-off”?
 Is there something wrong with me if I am actually enjoying it?
 The answer is: “that depends”.